Meilleures stations pour le ski de printemps au Québec

 The Mont Tremblant ski resort offers varied spring programming that runs through the end of the season.
 From the Festival Rando Alpine (an alpine touring festival) to the Legends Classic and Jamigos, all snow sports enthusiasts will find something they’re into.

-Plus, from March 16 to April 14, après-ski will happen at Place St-Bernard with musical performances that will end your day with a bang.
+Plus, from March 15 to April 13, après-ski will happen at Place St-Bernard with musical performances that will end your day with a bang.
 The can’t-miss event?
-The Caribou Cup, which features the classic water basin crossing at the foot of the slopes.
+The Caribou Cup, which takes place on April 5, features the classic water crossing at the foot of the slopes.
 It’s a blast!

 5. Spring Skiing at Mont-Orford